-For example, if the certificate contains a key usage extension indicating digital signature and an extended key usage extension that includes the email protection OID, then the certificate may be used for signing but not encrypting S/MIME messages.
-If the certificate contains a key usage extension indicating digital signature but no extended key usage extension, then the certificate may also be used to sign but not encrypt S/MIME messages.
+For example, if the certificate contains a key usage extension indicating a digital signature and an extended key usage extension that includes the id-kp-emailProtection OID, then the certificate may be used for signing but not encrypting S/MIME messages.
+If the certificate contains a key usage extension indicating a digital signature but no extended key usage extension, then the certificate may also be used to sign but not encrypt S/MIME messages.

-If the extended key usage extension is present in the certificate, then interpersonal message S/MIME receiving agents MUST check that it contains either the emailProtection or the anyExtendedKeyUsage OID as defined in [KEYM].
-S/MIME uses other than interpersonal messaging MAY require the explicit presence of the extended key usage extension or other OIDs to be present in the extension or both.
+If the extended key usage extension is present in the certificate, then interpersonal-message S/MIME receiving agents MUST check that it contains either the id-kp-emailProtection OID or the anyExtendedKeyUsage OID as defined in [RFC5280].
+S/MIME uses other than interpersonal messaging MAY require the explicit presence of the extended key usage extension, the presence of other OIDs in the extension, or both.